NilayGhosh901/-Supply-Chain-Management-Dashboard/README.md

 ● Cost Trends: Costs have been stable, with a slight increase in transportation costs.

 # Conclusion:
-The Supply Chain Management Dashboard provides a detailed view of the supply chain's performance.
-By tracking key metrics such as inventory levels, order fulfillment, supplier performance, transportation efficiency, and costs, the dashboard helps identify areas for improvement and ensures efficient supply
+The Supply Chain Management Dashboard provides a detailed performance of the supply chain.
+By tracking key metrics such as inventory levels, order fulfilment, supplier performance, transportation efficiency, and costs, the dashboard helps identify areas for improvement and ensures efficient supply
 chain operations.

 # Code and Calculated Fields